cap-js/docs/guides/databases.md

 ### Migrating to New Database Services?  {.node}

-With cds 8, the new database services for SQLite, PostgresSQL and SAP HANA became generally available, and it is highly recommended to migrate.
+With CDS 8, the new database services for SQLite, PostgreSQL, and SAP HANA are now generally available.
+It's highly recommended to migrate.
 You can find instructions in the [migration guide](databases-sqlite#migration).
-While it is written in the context of the new SQLite Service, the same hints apply to PostgreSQL and SAP HANA.
+Although the guide is written in the context of the new SQLite Service, the same hints apply to PostgreSQL and SAP HANA.

 ### Adding Database Packages  {.node}